-With its economy on the rise and a plethora of exciting and innovative projects in the pipeline, Hanoi should be on any foreign investor's radar.
+With Vietnam a rising star on the international stage, the capital city of Hanoi is experiencing a plethora of exciting and innovative projects in the pipeline.
 Vietnam's capital city's middle class has been rapidly growing over the past few years, and the housing market is steadily accelerating.
-Transportation upgrades and various infrastructure projects have seen a myriad of foreign investments since 2015, confirming that Hanoi is not to be underestimated.
+Transportation upgrades, including a metro line, green buses, and a focus on green fuel, Hanoi should never be underestimated.

 Important: